wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

 Note that rate does not change after the TX changes its center frequency.
 This happens because the RX flowgraph is 'stalled' at the OFDM demodulation block (all blocks after that do not process anything anymore).
 Thus, the block responsible for calculating the rate just informs the last value calculated.
 Notice also that the RX signal level is very low compared to the 10 first iterations.

 After 20 iterations the controller stops the TX and RX GNURadio programs and exits.
 We highlight that although the GNURadio programs are stopped, the agents are still running.
-You can restart the contrller again if you want.
+You can restart the WiSHFUL Controller again if you want.
 ```
 Stopping TX
 Stopping RX